add2cal/add-to-calendar-button/README.md

 The problems with AddEvent.com:

 - it holds tons of features, which I did not need.
-I do not want to track my button.
-I just want it to work.
+They make sense for companies, but not for most personal projects.
-- it limits the free tier to 50 event adds per month (consider the wedding case - this is way too less).
+- it limits the free tier to 50 event adds per month (consider the wedding case - this is way too less - they upgraded that in the meantime, but still).
-- it brings some data privacy issues, since you basically send your users to their service.
+- it brings some data privacy issues, since you basically send your users to their not really data secured service.
 GDPR alert!
 - the UX/UI is not ideal (imho).

 **Bottom line:** Paying for features, which I did not need - at additional privacy concerns - that made me create this solution (for you).